Olawoyin007/Olawoyin007/README.md

 ## 👋 About Me

-I care about building technology that is fair, compassionate, and responsible.
+I design scalable data and AI systems that make complex information clear and usable.
+I focus on building technology that’s fair, responsible, and aligned with human wellbeing.
+My work centers privacy, clarity, and long-term integrity.